I am very picky when it comes to what I put on my face as I have super sensitive skin.

 As you probably know, diet and lifestyle have a huge impact on our skin, as well as what skincare products we use.

 Over the past decade I’ve only been using natural, non-toxic skincare products and the transformation has been truly impressive.

 I’m a fan of pure ingredients and simplicity.
 If something works, I’ll stick with it for a long time.
 CBD is one of those ingredients.

 CBD, which stands for Cannabidiol is derived from the cannabis plant.
-It’s known for its many strong medicinal properties and you can use it orally as well as topically.
+It’s known for its many strong medicinal properties and can be used orally as well as topically.

-Although cannabis has been mostly known as a herb that you can smoke, CBD is non-psychoactive, which means you won’t get high from it.
+Although cannabis has been mostly known as a herb to smoke, CBD is non-psychoactive, which means you won’t get high from it.
 The high comes from another part of the plant: the THC component.

 The powerful neuro-protectants in CBD have shown very positive results in different fields ranging from pain relief, anxiety reduction, an improved sleep cycle, brain function stimulation, cell regeneration, to treatment of different types of cancer.

 You can find more links to scientific articles about CBD’s medicinal properties in my recipe for CBD muscle rub.
 I use it to treat sore muscles and different types of injuries.

 Let’s take a look at what CBD can do for your skin.

 → contains strong antioxidants, which help protect your skin from harmful free radicals.